bennettcab/BB8/README.md

-# BB8
+# BB-8
-House my Arduino sketches for my BB8 build.
+Arduino sketches for my BB-8 build.

+Initial effort is to tackle the Dome lights and sounds, creating a replica of the movie character.

+The Body code will be developed at a later date.